SoftwareTrinkets/software-trinkets-website/content/posts/PublishSite/index.md

     baseURL = "https://softwaretrinkets.github.io/software-trinkets-website/"

 After I got that right, I was able to see the site correctly.
-I did get into trouble with my themes folder dissapearing when I switched to put a new version on the gh-pages branch.
+I did get into trouble with my themes folder disappearing when I switched to put a new version on the gh-pages branch.
 Which leads us directly to the next point.

 ## Automating